brunston/bread/index.md

 5. Set to cool on a wire rack.
 Don't cut into the bread until it's cooled!

 This recipe was adapted from Sam Sifton's NYT recipe, modified for taste and ease of preparation.

+## A note on weights

+If you really want to get into bread or baking, I highly recommend an inexpensive set of scales like [this one](https://www.amazon.com/American-Weigh-Scales-Signature-Precision/dp/B002SC3LLS/).
+It makes recipes more repeatable.

+If you don't have a set of scales, all-purpose and bread flour is about 120g/cup, and 5g of kosher salt is about a teaspoon.
+You can see other helpful conversions [here](https://www.kingarthurflour.com/learn/ingredient-weight-chart), but seriously consider getting a set of scales.